arashThr/arashtaher/content/blog/introducing-pensive.md

 tags = ["project","bookmarking","llm","ai"]
 +++

+Summary: I built [Pensive](https://getpensive.com) as a tool to preserve and search my online discoveries.
+It integrates with Telegram and has a browser extension for easy saving.
+It uses Go, HTMX, PostgreSQL, and Gemini Flash for AI features.

 A few years ago, I stumbled upon Microsoft's [MyLifeBits](https://en.wikipedia.org/wiki/MyLifeBits) research project.
 The idea was simple yet profound: document everything in your life and make it searchable.
 Gordon Bell, the test subject, had his entire life indexed - every document, photo, and interaction.

 That concept haunted me.
 Not because I wanted to record everything, but because I realized how much valuable knowledge I was losing online.